mikeizbicki/cmc-csci040/lab-wardialing/README.md

    This should still work.
    But if you tried to find the IP address of this website and connect directly, you'd get another ban.

-3. In order to scan the North Korean hostnames, we'll have to circumvent this ban.
+3. In order to scan the DPRK's ip addresses, we'll have to circumvent this ban.
    The easiest way to do it is to modify the [HTTP headers](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) associated with our requests.
    These headers are a dictionary of key/value pairs that store lots of information about your computer and the type of connection you want.